christos97/ts-starter/README.md

   rm .env.example
   ```
 - Fill in the actual values in `.env` and `.env.development` as per your development and production environments.
+- Sensitive data like api-keys should be stored in github secrets instead

 ### Available Scripts